Segment and Geographic Information

 (1) Excludes share-based compensation; employer payroll taxes on employee stock transactions; amortization of intangibles; and transaction, restructuring and other-non-recurring or unusual items, which are independently reviewed by the CODM.

-(2) Other segment items primarily includes interest income (expense), net; other (expense) income, net; and income tax benefit (expense), as reported in the consolidated statements of operations.
-Other segment items also includes $0.2 million, $8.4 million, and $4.1 million of transaction, restructuring and other-non-recurring or unusual items for the years ended March 31, 2025, 2024, and 2023, respectively.
+(2) Other segment items primarily includes interest income, net; other income (expense), net; and income tax (expense) benefit, as reported in the consolidated statements of operations.
+Other segment items also includes $28.1 million, $0.2 million, and $8.4 million of transaction, restructuring and other-non-recurring or unusual items, which includes the impairment of long-lived assets on the consolidated statements of operations, for the years ended March 31, 2026, 2025, and 2024, respectively.

 The measure of segment assets is the total assets as reported in the consolidated balance sheets.